zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 the work of linking everything together done in the background (something like [dagster](https://github.com/dagster-io/dagster) is a good example).

-It was also motivated by a couple of sticking points I've noticed when writing ABMs using OOP patterns (though these are very subjective!):
+It was also motivated by a couple of things I've noticed when writing ABMs using OOP patterns (though these are very subjective!):

-- Python has some really great OOP features, but it sometimes feels that the flexibility in python makes using OOP a bit tedious when writing an ABM where you often want interfaces and encapsulation to be followed quite strictly.
+- Python has some really great OOP features, but it sometimes feels that the flexibility and dynamic nature of python makes using OOP patterns a bit tedious when writing an ABM; where you often want interfaces and encapsulation to be followed quite strictly.
 This is obviously less of a concern in other typed/compiled languages, but then you lose the flexibility and speed of work in python.
 - I also feel I end up writing a lot of boiler plate code, and ABM APIs tend not to offer much apart from templates classes, or the patterns they do recommend tend to be quite restrictive.